specs-cli/specs-cli/templates/generate-feature-code.md

 - **Document any untestable service integrations** due to incomplete specifications
 - **If first feature**: Authorization and permission systems working correctly
 - **If additional feature**: New feature integrates with existing authorization without breaking existing permissions
+- **Reference QUESTIONS.md** for any developer answers about authorization clarifications or decisions
 - **Log any missing authorization specifications** and document the security model implemented
 - All workflow processes and state transitions functioning properly
 - **Track any missing workflow specifications** and document the process logic implemented